NUK vs AAFCO

 As an experiment, we compared our NUK blend product to AAFCO standards.
 We used nutritional analysis through Central Testing as well analysis of the recipe with Pet Diet Designer (a popular diet formulation software program) to do the comparison.
-Noting as well that there is no succinct analysis of raw goat’s milk kefir, which is added to the product.
-Raw milk is considered a life sustaining food and there are anecdotal cases of dogs who have survived diseases by consuming only raw milk.

 With the exception of medical diets and elimination diets, we encourage all of our customers to add in fish, eggs, veggies and fruits and other products to their dog’s diet whether they’re feeding our foods or others.
 Fat soluble vitamins (A, D, E and K) are stored by the body whereas water soluble vitamins should be fed daily (for instance B vitamins).
 NUK covers the water soluble vitamins without add ons, so if you’re feeding NUK you don’t need to add anything daily (although we do recommend add ins because who, including your dog, wants to eat the same damn thing every day.)